 At Guagua, A Company, with units from the 11th Division, Philippine Army, attempted to make a counterattack against the Japanese.
 Somehow, the tanks were mistaken, by the Filipinos to be Japanese.
 The 11th Division accurately used mortars on them.
 The result was the loss of three tanks.
 On January 1, the tanks of the 194th were holding the Calumpit Bridge allowing the Southern Luzon Forces to cross the bridge toward Bataan.
 General Wainwright was attempting to hold the main Japanese force coming down Route 5 to prevent the troops from being cut off.
 General MacArthur’s chief of staff gave conflicting orders involving whose command the defenders were under which caused confusion.
 Gen. Wainwright was not aware these orders had been given.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River, and about half withdrew from the bridge.
 When Wainwright realized what had happened he ordered an attack.
 Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.

+From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
+It was also in January 1942, that the food ration was cut in half.
+It was not too long after this was done that malaria, dysentery, and dengue fever began hitting the soldiers.
 The tanks often were the last units to disengage from the enemy and form a new defensive line as Americans and Filipino forces withdrew toward Bataan.
 On the night of January 7, the A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
 The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Lt.
 Col. Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
 He found the company, asleep in their tanks because they had not received the order to withdraw across the bridge.
 After they had crossed, the bridge was destroyed.

-While American and Filipino forces were withdrawing from Pilar-Bigac Line, the battalion prevented the Japanese from overrunning the position and cutting off the withdrawing troops.
-The morning of January 27, a new battle line had been formed and all units were supposed to be beyond it.
-That morning, the tanks were still holding their position six hours after they were supposed to have withdrawn.
+On January 24, the tank battalions were ordered to cover all forces withdrawing to the Pilar-Bigac Line.
+The withdrawal was to take place on the night of January 24/25.
+The 192nd covered the withdrawal in the Abucay area.
+The battalions prevented the Japanese from overrunning the position and cutting off the withdrawing troops.
+A new battle line had been formed the morning of January 27 and all units were supposed to be beyond it.
+That morning, the tanks were still holding their position six hours after they should have withdrawn.
 While holding the position, the tanks, with self-propelled mounts, ambushed, at point-blank range, three Japanese units causing 50 percent casualties.

 While American and Filipino forces were withdrawing from the Pilar-Bigac Line, the battalion prevented the Japanese from overrunning the position and cutting off the withdrawing troops.
 On the morning of January 27, a new battle line had been formed and all units were supposed to be beyond it.
 That morning, the tanks were still holding their position six hours after they were supposed to have withdrawn.
 While holding the position, the tanks, with self-propelled mounts, ambushed, at point-blank range, three Japanese units causing 50 percent casualties.